Shop By Use:

 You are here: RootX Root Killer → Roots In Sewer Pipes

-RootX Root Killer – Tree Roots in Sewer Pipes
+Tree Roots in Sewer Pipes

 Restore Pipe Flow Capacity To Your Home with RootX

-Tree root systems grow in sewer lines because they like it there.
 Sewer pipes contain three essential elements for their growth: water, organic nutrients and oxygen.
 The trees root system is able detect and find these essential elements and creep toward your sewer pipes, septic tank, or septic system leach field.

 Starting a tree root treatment program is the most effective, cost saving solution to protecting your property and eliminating tree root systems in your sewer pipes or septic system.
-You also need to know that there are more environmentally safe remedies and solutions that are also non-systemic (will not harm the tree) and safe for all types of plumbing, pipes, and septic systems.
+You also need to know that there are more environmentally safe remedies and solutions that are also non-systemic (will not harm the tree) and safe for all types of plumbing, in pipes, and septic systems.

 Did you know that nearly 100% of tree root problems in pipes start at the top of the pipe?
 As they look for sources of water the trees root system generally grows deeper in the ground.
 They tend to follow the path of least resistance and detect the source of water vapor in sewer pipes and penetrate through the top of the pipe, usually through a crack or loose joint.
 Once the root finds access it will grow into and through the opening in the pipe eventually completely filling the sewer pipe with fine hair like roots.